huzzle-app/New-Grad-Jobs/README.md

-# 2024 Tech Grad Roles by Huzzle
+# 2024 Tech Graduate Jobs by Huzzle

 Use this repo to find 1,000s of live tech graduate roles 💻